 I’m pretty sure that alarm episode is better than any heart test the hospital could perform, so Grandma and Aunt Doris’ hearts must be in good shape.

-I’m also pretty sure that Grandma will never babysit for me again.
+I’m also pretty sure Grandma will never want to babysit for me again.

 And, if you’re curious, Miller slept through the whole thing.

 Highlight: Those five minutes in the car when I marveled at the health and well-being of my Grandmothers.
 I’m 32 years old and still have them both.
 I get to see my son interact with his Great-Grandmothers.
 I can visit either of them at the same homes where I grew up visiting them.
 They both still drive…and go to church…and go to their hair appointments…and we live close enough to them to visit any time we like.
 That’s a really big highlight.